korn1k/stripepayment/README.md

-This project is intended to display a payment form with Stripe integration.
+This project is intended to use Stripe integration for payment in Golang.